nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

 ### Editing a person
+Success action: Details of edited contact shown in the status message, person in person list is edited.

+#### Editing by INDEX

 1. Editing a person while all persons are being shown

    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple persons in the list.<br><br>

+   1. Test case: `edit`<br>
+      Test case: `edit 1`<br>
+      Expected: No person is edited.
+Status message shows Edit Command Format.<br><br>

+   1. Test case: `edit 0 [n/NEW NAME] [p/NEW PHONE] [e/NEW EMAIL] [a/NEW ADDRESS]`<br>
+      Test case: `edit x [n/NEW NAME] [p/NEW PHONE] [e/NEW EMAIL] [a/NEW ADDRESS]` (where x is a negative number) <br>
+      Expected: No wedding added.
+Error message on x is not a non-zero unsigned integer.<br><br>

+   1. Test case: `edit x [n/NEW NAME] [p/NEW PHONE] [e/NEW EMAIL] [a/NEW ADDRESS]` (where x is larger than the size of the wedding list)<br>
+      Expected: No wedding added.
+Error message states that the index is invalid, and prompts user to key indexes from within a specified range.<br><br>

-    1. Test case: `edit 1 n/NAME`<br>
+    1. Test case: `edit 1 n/NEW NAME`<br>
-       Expected: First contact has name field edited to NAME.
-Details of edited contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected (Valid Name): First person has name field edited to NEW NAME.
+Success action will be carried out.<br>
+       Expected (Invalid Name): No person is edited.
+Error message shows name restrictions in status message.<br><br>

+   1. Test case: `edit 1 p/NEW PHONE`<br>
+      Expected (Valid Phone): First contact has phone field edited to NEW PHONE.
+Success action will be carried out.<br>
+      Expected (Invalid Phone): No person is edited.
+Error message shows phone restrictions in status message.<br><br>

+   1. Test case: `edit 1 e/NEW EMAIL`<br>
+      Expected (Valid Email): First contact has email field edited to NEW EMAIL.
+Success action will be carried out.<br>
+      Expected (Invalid Email): No person is edited.
+Error message shows email restrictions in status message.<br><br>

+   1. Test case: `edit 1 a/NEW ADDRESS`<br>
+      Expected (Valid Address): First contact has address field edited to NEW ADDRESS.
+Success action will be carried out.<br>
+      Expected (Invalid Address): No person is edited.
+Error message shows address restrictions in status message.<br><br>

+   1. Test case: `edit 1 n/EXISTING NAME p/EXITING PHONE e/EXISTING EMAIL a/EXISTING ADDRESS`<br>
+      Expected: No person is edited.
+Error message shows person already exist in status message.<br><br>

+   1. Test case: `edit 1 p/EXITING PHONE`<br>
+      Expected: No person is edited.
+Error message shows phone already exist in status message.<br><br>

+   1. Test case: `edit 1 e/EXISTING EMAIL`<br>
+      Expected: No person is edited.
+Error message shows email already exist in status message.<br><br>

+#### Editing by NAME
    1. Test case: `edit Alice n/Alice Teo`<br>
-       Expected (No duplicated Alice): Contact with name field containing Alice has name field edited to Alice Teo.
-Details of edited contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected (No duplicated Alice): Person with name field containing Alice has name field edited to Alice Teo.
+Success action will be carried out.<br>
-       Expected (Duplicated Alice): No contact edited.
+       Expected (Duplicated Alice): No person edited.
 Person list is filtered to show only contacts with name field containing Alice.
-Status message shows message to input person by indexing.
+Status message shows message to input person by indexing.<br>
+       Expected (No Alice): No person edited.
+Error message shows this person do not exist in the address book.<br><br>

 ### Viewing a person
 1. Viewing a person while all persons are being shown